 What percentage of refugees are resettled?

-There were 29 million refugees of concern to UNHCR around the world at the end of 2019, but less than five per cent of global resettlement needs were met.
+There were 26.3 million refugees of concern to UNHCR around the world in 2020, but less than five per cent of global resettlement needs were met.
 Learn more about resettlement.

 How does refugee resettlement work?